 - Create policies and approval workflows

-- Organize and utilize travel spend data
+- Organize and utilize travel spend data in real-time

 - Improve collaboration between admin and finance